Cypher (Marvel Comics): Age of X

 An alternate universe version of Cypher appears in "Age of X." This version is an ally of Magneto who was infected with an alien substance, giving him the ability to regenerate his body and control technology.

 Cyberlock

 An alternate universe version of Cypher appears in X-Force Annual #1 (May 1992).
 This version is a member of X-Force who fused with Warlock while retaining his memories, becoming known as Cyberlock.

 Days of Future Present

 An alternate universe version of Cypher appears in "Days of Future Present."
-This version is infected with the transmode virus and transformed into a cyborg.
+This version is infected with the transmode virus, leaving the left side of his body mechanical.

 Exiles

 An alternate universe version of Cypher appears in the Exiles story arc "Legacy".
 This version is fused with Warlock after being infected with the Legacy Virus, creating a new virus called Vi-Lock that infects over half of Earth's population.
-Cypher is subsequently kept in stasis before being killed by one of the infected.
+Once the virus was introduced to Warlock's unique physiology, it mutated and became even more contagious.
+With over half the world infected by this new technological virus (called Vi-Locks), Cypher is kept in stasis.
+He is killed by one of the infected, once it found out the Exiles were trying to create a cure based on Cypher's original strain of the virus.